The Tribunal is constituted as a Statutory Tribunal under Section 46 of The Solicitors Act 1974.

 The Tribunal adjudicates upon alleged breaches of the rules and regulations applicable to solicitors and their firms, including The Solicitors' Code of Conduct 2007, the SRA Code of Conduct 2011, and the SRA Principles 2011 .
 The rules and regulations are specifically designed to protect the public, including consumers of legal services, and to maintain the public's confidence in the reputation of the solicitors' profession for honesty, probity, trustworthiness, independence and integrity.

 The Tribunal adjudicates upon the alleged misconduct of registered foreign lawyers and persons employed by solicitors.
-It also decides applications by former solicitors for restoration to the Roll.
+It also decides applications by former solicitors for restoration to the Roll and by indefinitely suspended solicitors for determination of suspension.

 The Tribunal's decisions are subject to a right of appeal to the High Court.